danguetta/XLKitLearn_docs/docs/predictive_analytics.md

 Formulas can be typed directly into the formula box of the add-in settings, or using the [formula editor](#the-formula-editor).

+!!! note "Specify Variables"
-> Each variable should be referred to by the column headers in the first row of the [training data](#selecting-data).
+    Each variable should be referred to by the column headers in the first row of the [training data](#selecting-data).

 ---